Casio MT-40

 The Casio Casiotone MT-40 is an electronic keyboard, formerly produced by Casio and originally developed for the consumer market.
-It was released in 1981.
+It was released in 1981, with the MT-41 gray version joining it in 1983.

 Description

 The keyboard has 37 main keys and 15 smaller bass keys.
 Its 9-voice polyphony means that eight notes may be played on the main keys, plus one note on the bass for a total of nine simultaneous voices.
 The bass section has one timbre, and the main section has 22, assignable to one of four presets.
 Like most small Casio keyboards the MT-40 has a drum section with 6 different beats, a tempo knob, and a "fill" button.
 The fill button plays sixteenth note pulses of either the "snare" or "kick" as long as it is held down.

 All tones and presets are recordings held on "voice chips" triggered by user input.
 This consumer-grade feature distinguishes the MT-40 from the technical definition of synthesizer, a machine in which sounds are generated by manipulating the output of audio frequency generators rather than recordings of those manipulations.
 The successor of the MT-40 was an otherwise identical machine that came in a gray case, sold as the MT-41 beginning in 1983.